The Tuck MBA: What You Need To Know

-The aim of the Dartmouth Tuck MBA is to produce “curious and creative leaders,” and they go about it by selecting an impressively diverse group of people and putting them through a top-class program that goes way beyond the traditional case-based approach.
+Dartmouth Tuck’s MBA produces curious and creative leaders, and they go about it by selecting an impressively diverse group of people and putting them through a top-notch program that goes beyond the traditional case-based approach.

-Alongside all of that, from day one Tuck also puts a huge emphasis on developing leadership.
-Candidates get feedback about their style from their classmates, and each receives individualized coaching.
-Numerous electives focus on leadership, and there are plenty of academic and non-classroom projects that aim to develop the qualities of “confident humility,” empathy, judgment, risk evaluation, and understanding what one does and does not know.
+From day one, Tuck places a huge emphasis on developing leadership.
+Candidates get feedback on their style from their classmates, and each receives individualized coaching.
+Numerous electives focus on leadership, and aim to develop the qualities of confident humility, empathy, judgment, risk evaluation, and understanding what one does and does not know.

 This focus on practical learning continues in the First-Year Project, a required course in which teams of students apply their first year’s learning to real-world issues of strategic importance for a client such as a multinational corporation, SME, or nonprofit.